-"The Billy Books" series is a collection of eight children's books authored James Minter.
+"The Billy Growing Up" series is a collection of eight children's books authored by James Minter.
 The books follow Billy, his best friend Ant, Ant’s sister Max, and of course Billy’s dog Jacko, as they face the challenges of pre-teenage years.
-Each book takes Billy and Ant on a new adventure, and focuses on different negative behaviours, and they deal with them, including, bullying, pride, jealousy, lying, stealing, self-confidence, dealing with money, and secrets.
+Each book takes Billy and Ant on a new adventure, and focuses on different emotional and negative behaviours, and how they deal with them, including, bullying, pride, jealousy, lying, stealing, self-confidence, dealing with money, and holding secrets.

 Each book contains a new story together with a chapter of helpful pointers to enable children and their parents or carers to discuss any issues that might have affected them personally.

-The books are also comwe with their own, free, fun activity booklet for you to download.
+The books are also come with their own, free, fun activity booklet for you to download.

 Selfless pride is based upon a person's achievements and qualities, whereas pride which comes from the ego is arrogant, selfish, and gives us an inflated opinion of ourselves.